-- We evaluated the basis of estimation and allocation of total land development costs. - We evaluated the basis of estimation and allocation of costs to complete for lots sold. - We assessed and tested the design and operating effectiveness of relevant controls over the review and approval of cost calculations. - We tested a sample of cost calculations to assess whether the measurement of the calculations and the period they related to were appropriate. - We assessed the accuracy of the metrics used to determine the cost allocation basis and performed an assessment of the land and development costs recognised in the period compared to the sales recognised (gross margin analysis).
-This included comparison to historical averages of similar projects, and the gross margin over the life of the project to identify significant fluctuations and to understand why these fluctuations have occurred and where applicable agreed to supporting evidence.
+- We evaluated the basis of estimation and allocation of total development costs and the allocation of costs to complete for lots sold. - We assessed the effectiveness of relevant internal controls over the review and approval of cost calculations. - We tested a sample of cost calculations to assess whether they were mathematically accurate and the period they related to were appropriate. - We assessed the costs allocated to each lot and compared the land and development costs to sales transactions.
+This included comparison to historical averages of similar projects, and the gross margin over the life of the project to identify and substantiate significant differences. - We assessed the adequacy of the disclosures in the financial report in accordance with Australian Accounting Standards.